rev-net/memo/pitch.md

 # Revnets
 **Add value => grow revenue => become wealthy together.**

 > _This memo makes the case for revnets.
-It is delivered in 2 parts: the first will quickly give context about the problem at hand, how revnets are positioned to play a role in shaping the future.
+It is delivered in 2 parts: the first will quickly give context about the problem and how revnets are positioned to play a role in shaping the future.
 The second includes specifics of how you are invited to participate._

 ## Contents
 1. [Part 1 – What's the big deal](#part-1--whats-the-big-deal)